Kahiko/Growthware/Net_Core/Docker/GW_Core/ReadMe.md

             https://www.docker.com/products/docker-desktop/
     2.)
 VS Code
             https://code.visualstudio.com/download
     3.)
-The following extensions will be helpful:
+The following extensions will be helpful to install in the docker container as well as local:
             1.)
 "Docker" - ms-azuretools.vscode-docker
             2.)
 "Docker Extention Pack" - formulahendry.
             3.)
 "C#" - ms-dotnettools.csharp